JonnieFiveBikes/HCL_Commerce_Store/README.md

    - In `src/configs/routes.ts` update `ROUTE_CONFIG` so that B2B and B2C have different a component in route.
    - Use `useSite` hook to get site information, a `isB2B` flag is available once the site info is ready.
 This flag can be used in the components to separate B2B and B2C logic.

+### Storybook

+We are using [Storybook](https://storybook.js.org/docs/basics/introduction/) as developer documentation for UI components.
+To view Storybook, run `npm run storybook`.

+### Material Table

+We use the [Material Table](https://material-table.com/#/docs/get-started/) as a reusable table component.

+### Styled Components

+We use [styled-components](https://styled-components.com/) is used as the primary way of applying CSS to React components.

 ## Start docker container

 1. The docker image is based on IHS base docker image and packaged the dist asset built from this project.